 Many campsites won’t be opening their toilet and shower facilities this year due to the strict cleaning and social distancing protocols, so having a place to do your business is essential.
 Varying from a simple bucket to a full-on porta-potty, you will need somewhere to pee and poop.
-I’ve heard that kitty litter could do the job, but I’ve got a built-in loo which needs chemicals to breakdown what’s inside and to stop smells.
+I’ve heard that kitty litter could do the job, but I’ve got a built-in loo that needs chemicals to break down what’s inside and to stop smells.

 You can never have enough toilet paper as far as I’m concerned!
 Campervan toilet manufacturers will recommend getting their special paper, which is easier to break down, but I’ve found normal toilet paper does the trick just fine.
 Try to avoid the very thick, quilted kind though.

 Some regular household cleaners are too harsh for porta-potties as they could damage the valves and sealants, so check what is recommended.
 However, something to clean up the bathroom and toilet is definitely a campervan essential!